rusticata/der-parser/README.md

 ## Important

-*This parser is still very incomplete*
+*This parser is still experimental and very incomplete*

+## Changes

+### 0.4.0

+- Der Integers are now represented as slices (byte arrays) since they can be larger than u64.

 ## License